coderpick/nextjs-ssr-laravel-kit/README.md

 ## Introduction

-This is a SSR Next.js frontend for a Laravel backend apis which includes authentication, authorization, csrf protection, and more.
+This is a SSR Next.js frontend for Laravel backend apis which includes authentication, authorization, csrf protection, and more.
 It uses similar structure of the laravel breeze.
 I tried to make it with next-auth library but I found its implementation overly complex, especially for managing refresh tokens, cookie expiration, and other configurations, So Instead I created this starter kit to keep things simple and straightforward.